Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/culdewen.md

     desc: "fish hook, oar (functions as mace);"
 abilities_bot:
   - name: "Hooked"
-    desc: "  A creature struck by the culdewen's fish hook is skewered, taking 1d4 (1d4) [[persistent damage|persistent bleed damage]] as long as the hook remains stuck in it.
+    desc: "  A creature struck by the culdewen's fish hook is skewered, taking 1d4 (1d4) [[rules/conditions.md#Persistent%20Damage|persistent bleed damage]] as long as the hook remains stuck in it.
 The fish hook can be removed only if a creature spends an [[Interact]] action and succeeds at a DC 25 [[Athletics]] check to pull it free."
   - name: "Land the Fish"
     desc: "⬻ __Requirements__ A creature is hooked by the culdewen's fish hook and adjacent to the culdewen  __Effect__  The culdewen hoists the creature over their shoulder, as though it weighs no more than a fish.
 Unless the creature is unable to act, the culdewen must attempt an [[Athletics]] check against the creature's Fortitude DC.
-On a success, the creature is [[restrained|restrained]] by the culdewen.
+On a success, the creature is [[rules/conditions.md#Restrained|restrained]] by the culdewen.
 While hoisting a creature, the culdewen gains a +20-foot status bonus to their Speeds and is compelled to escape with it (see culdewen's curse above)."
   - name: "Reel In"
     desc: "⬻ ([[manipulate]]);  The culdewen pulls the rope attached to their hook.
 If they have no creature hooked, the fish hook returns to the culdewen's hand.
 If a creature is hooked, the culdewen attempts an [[Athletics]] check against the creature's Fortitude DC, pulling it up to 30 feet closer on a success (60 feet on a critical success)."
   - name: "Swear"